ansys/pyspeos/doc/source/getting_started/docker/linux_container.rst

 ---------------------------

 To run the Linux Docker container for the Speos service, you need to install Docker.
-You can:
+You can choose one of the following possibilities:

 * Install `Docker Engine <https://docs.docker.com/engine/install/>`_ (only for Linux environment).
 In this case you will interact with docker by command line.

-* Install `Docker Desktop <https://docs.docker.com/desktop/install/windows-install/>`_.
-In this case you will have a GUI to interact with docker.
+* Install `Docker Desktop <https://docs.docker.com/desktop/install/windows-install/>`_. (for all environments).
+In this case you will have a GUI and can also interact with docker by command line.

 Install the Speos service image